slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*

+> *'Experiment and theory often show remarkable agreement when performed in the same laboratory' -- Daniel Bershader*

 Be specially careful when facing new ideas.<br>
 Too much info is also prone to bias: you'll always find confirmation to your pre-existing beliefs.